JingyangDeng/my-decision-tree-cpp/README.md

-# my-decision-tree-cpp
+# Decision Tree

+Author: Jingyang Deng

+Email: jingyang@stu.pku.edu.cn

+### Introduction

-my c++ implementation of decision tree C4.5, CART, and beyond (start from zero, for practice)
+This is my C++ implementation of decision tree C4.5, CART, and beyond (start from zero, for practice).